khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 However, depending on what you want to do with it, I think that you might find the Android Terminal Emulator useful on an ordinary, unrooted phone.
 You can access the entire /sdcard file system, and you can install and run Linux command-line applications in the parts of the /data file system that are accessible to the Android Terminal Emulator process.

+## Why do I get "permission denied" errors when I try to run commands in the terminal?

+This message is being printed out by the Android shell.
+It means one of two things:

+1. It might simply mean that you have misspelled the command name, or are trying to use a command that is not installed on you device.
+The Android shell will print "permission denied" when it just can't find the command, instead of a more accurate error message like "command not found".

+2. It could mean that the command exists, but you don't have permission to run it.
+By default the Android Terminal Emulator runs using the permissions of the Android Terminal Emulator application.
+You may need to become "root" in order to gain permissions to run some commands.
+You can use the "su" command to do this.
+Of course, most consumer Android devices don't have root access enabled by default, so you may not be able to use the "su" command on your device.

 ## Why does the Android Terminal Emulator request Internet and SD Card write permissions?

 By itself, the Android Terminal Emulator doesn't access the Internet or write to the SD Card.
 However, many users of Android Terminal Emulator want to run command line programs, such as "ssh" or "cp" that need to access the Internet and/or write to the sd card.